- 4.33% APY on USD balances

 Using a debit card

-A travel friendly debit card provides a cheap way to buy things over the counter and make withdrawals from ATMs overseas.
-Look for debit cards that don’t charge for international ATM withdrawals and don’t charge a currency conversion fee.
+A travel-friendly debit card provides a low-cost way to buy over the counter and make withdrawals from ATMs overseas.
+Look for debit cards that don’t charge for international ATM withdrawals and don’t charge a currency conversion fee, like the Betterment Checking which reimburses Visa’s 1% foreign transaction fee.
 ATMs in the Czech Republic don’t charge a local ATM operator fee.

 - Tip: When you use your credit card or debit card to make a purchase or withdrawal in the Czech Republic, the Visa, Mastercard or American Express exchange rate is used for the transaction.
 This is the best rate consumers can access using a travel money product.